Delhi govt earns Rs 768 crore revenue in one month under old excise policy | Business

 - India

-The Delhi government earned a revenue of Rs 768 crore in one month under the old excise policy regime implemented from September 1, officials said on Friday.
+The Delhi government earned a revenue of Rs 768 crore in one month under the old excise policy regime implemented from September 1, officials have said.

-The government had reverted back to old excise regime from September 1, withdrawing its new policy (2021-22) implemented from November 17, 2021.
+The government had reverted to the old excise regime from September 1, withdrawing its newer policy implemented from November 17, 2021.

 The Excise Policy 2021-22 was withdrawn by the Delhi government after Lieutenant Governor V K Saxena had in July this year recommended a CBI probe into alleged irregularities in its implementation.